vi-kon/multiwii-node-msp/README.md

 * **getter** - The getter commands return data from flight controller.
 The syntax is `{command name}(options, callback)`, where `options` and `callback` are only optional parameters.
   * The `options` parameter is object of available options.
   * If `callback` parameter is not set, then command will execute synchronously otherwise, will execute as async call and result will pass to the callback function.
-The `callback` is standard nodeJs callback `function(error, response){}`.
+The `callback` format is standard nodeJs callback, `function(error, response){}`.

 * **setter** - The setter command send some data to the flight controller.
 The syntax is `{command name}(dataObject, options, callback)`, where `dataObject` is object that contains data for each command.
 The `dataObject` structure depends on individual command.
 The `options` and `callback` arguments are same as above.